ziadhemidi/SOTA/README.md

 ## 3. Run

 **GRAPPA**
-To achieve GRAPPA, you should specify the data path in `GRAPPA/run.py` and then run `GRAPPA/run.py`.
+To run GRAPPA, you should specify the data path in `GRAPPA/run.py` and then run `GRAPPA/run.py`.

 **RAKI**
+To run RAKI, you should specify the configurations in `RAKI/run.py` and then run `RAKI/run.py`.

 **rRAKI**
+To run rRAKI, you should specify the configurations in `rRAKI/run.py` and then run `rRAKI/run.py`.

 **ReconFormer**
+To run ReconFormer, you should specify the configurations in `ReconFormer/run.py` and then run `ReconFormer/run.py`.

 **Generalized_INR**
+To run our model, you should specify the configurations in `multi_scale_recon/run.py` and then run `multi_scale_recon/run.py`.

 ## 4. Citation
 If you find this repository helpful in your work, please cite: